phase2: Full-State Vector Simulation of Quantum Time Evolution at Scale: Code availability

-The source code of the simulator software: \texttt{phase2-v0.13.1}, published under BSD-3-Clause license, is available at: \url{https://doi.org/10.5281/zenodo.15188683}.
-The Hamiltonian data (ruthenium complex NKP-1339), simulation results, and benchmark data are available at: \url{https://doi.org/10.5281/zenodo.15188556}.
+The source code of the simulator software \texttt{phase2} is available under the BSD-3-Clause license.
+Version 0.13.1 was used to perform the experiments reported here; the archived release is deposited in the Zenodo repository~\cite{miller2025phase2code}.
+Version 1.0 adds a Python wrapper and usability improvements.